Nonprofit Leadership Alliance: Building Future Nonprofit Leaders through Collaboration

-We spoke with Academic Services Executive Katie Riordan and Crystal Henry, Communications and Marketing Executive at the Nonprofit Leadership Alliance.
+We spoke with Academic Services Executive Katie Riordan and Communications and Marketing Executive Crystal Henry at the Nonprofit Leadership Alliance.
 Katie and Crystal gave us the scoop on how the Alliance helps prepare students to succeed in the nonprofit sector and filled us in on how things have been going since we helped them install a new Salesforce system.

-strong correlation between earning the Nonprofit Leadership Alliance’s Certified Nonprofit Professional (CNP) credential and reaching a high level of leadership.”
-The right training can also help workers manage the stress of working for a nonprofit and avoid burnout.
+strong correlation between earning the Nonprofit Leadership Alliance’s Certified Nonprofit Professional (CNP) credential and reaching a high level of leadership.
+The right training can also help workers manage the stress of working for a nonprofit and to avoid burnout.
 The study also found that CNPs remain in the nonprofit sector 50% longer than non-CNPs.

-Each year CNP students gather at the Alliance Management Institute (AMI) conference, which is packed with educational workshops, networking opportunities and career development activities for the 500+ students preparing for a career in the nonprofit sector.
+Each year CNP students gather at the Alliance Management Institute (AMI) conference, which is packed with educational workshops, networking opportunities, and career development activities for the 500+ students preparing for a career in the nonprofit sector.
 Katie and Crystal say that seeing all the students in one place is a fantastic yearly reminder about why they do what they do.

 I am so grateful for the environment of innovation and growth that the Alliance has offered me throughout my MBA career at Georgia State University.
-The Alliance Management Institute brought all of my academic work full circle, exposing me to new ways of solving social problems and offering me an opportunity to discuss them with my peers and fellow nonprofit professionals.”
+The Alliance Management Institute brought all of my academic work full circle, exposing me to new ways of solving social problems and offering me an opportunity to discuss them with my peers and fellow nonprofit professionals.

-Our Strategy Group did a great job laying the foundation for the project by conducting client interviews and defining a new process to eliminate inefficiencies and enable the Alliance to meet their ambitious goals for growth.
+Our Strategy Group did a great job laying the foundation for the project by conducting client interviews and defining a new process to eliminate inefficiencies and enable the Alliance to meet its ambitious goals for growth.
 From there, our technical team used agile methodologies to iteratively develop a custom Salesforce Communities Solution tailored to the needs of the students and campus directors using the system, said Williams.

-TechBridge’s #BetterTogether Campaign
+About TechBridge’s #BetterTogether Campaign